 This will transform America.

-America as we know it will be unrecognizable if their stated policies are implemented.
+America, as we know it, will be unrecognizable if their stated policies are implemented.

-This is this is a Paul Revere moment.
+This is a Paul Revere moment.

 The socialists are coming.